Simonsen94/SME_Analyst/src/pages/blog/2023-01-06-should-i-migrate-to-ga4.md

 ---
 templateKey: blog-post
-title: Should I migrate to GA4?
+title: 7 steps to a successful GA4 migration
 date: 2023-01-06T16:10:24.771Z
 description: Google Analytics 4 (GA4) is the latest version of Google's popular web analytics platform.
 It was released in October 2020 and is the successor